npvandyke/Movies-ETL-/README.md

 # Movies-ETL-
-Transforming JSON and CSV movie data before loading into a SQL database
+Transforming JSON and CSV movie data in Jupyter Notebook before loading into a SQL database